spidernet-io/egressgateway/docs/reference/EgressPolicy.en.md

     * If `ipv4` or `ipv6` addresses are not defined when creating and `useNodeIP` is `false`, an IP address will be automatically allocated from the EgressGateway's `.ranges` (when IPv6 is enabled, both an IPv4 and IPv6 address will be requested).
     * `egressGatewayName` must not be empty.
 3. Support using the Node IP as the Egress IP (only one option can be chosen).
-4. Select the Pods to which the EgressPolicy should be applied.
+4. Select the Pods to which the EgressPolicy should be applied by using Label.
-    1. Select by using Label
-    2. Specify the Pod subnet directly (options a and b cannot be used simultaneously)
+5. Select the Pods to which the EgressPolicy should be applied by specifying the Pod subnet directly (options 4 and 5 cannot be used simultaneously)
-5. When specifying the destination addresses for Egress access, if no specific destination address is provided, the following policy will be enforced: requests with destination addresses outside of the cluster's internal CIDR range will be forwarded to the Egress node.
+6. When specifying the destination addresses for Egress access, if no specific destination address is provided, the following policy will be enforced: requests with destination addresses outside of the cluster's internal CIDR range will be forwarded to the Egress node.
-6. Priority of the policy.
+7. Priority of the policy.